alex-ou/ng-ajax/README.md

      </ng-ajax>
  </ng-ajax-control>
 ```
 When the button is clicked, it'll emit a 'post-and-get' event, thus triggers the directive to perform two AJAX requests in series — first the POST request and then the GET request.
-Note here, the second POST request is able to perform the AJAX call by using the data from the response of the first GET request.
+Note that, the second POST request is able to perform the AJAX call by using the data from the response of the first GET request.

 # Installations
-Installation is easy as ng-ajax has minimal dependencies — only the AngularJS is required.
+Installation is easy as ng-ajax has minimal dependencies — only the AngularJS (v1.3 and upper versions) is required.
 #### Install with npm
 ```sh
 $ npm install ng-ajax